100 Bloody Acres: Plot

 Wes and James are soon detained with Sophie, and the trio watch as Reg and Lindsay grind the driver.
 At the last minute, Reg becomes convinced that the man is still alive and tries to save him, to no avail.
 When Wes cuts himself loose and escapes, Lindsay pursues him.
 Sophie takes advantage of the situation and attempts to seduce Reg, much to James' chagrin.
 Reg catches on to the ruse and exposes Sophie's infidelity with Wes, further angering James.
 Lindsay soon returns with Wes, acquiring the body of a local police officer along the way.
 Reg now begins to have serious second thoughts about the pair's actions.
 When Nancy, their elderly neighbour, surprises the brothers with a visit, Lindsay stuffs Reg in a car boot with Wes, cutting off Wes' hand in the process.
 Reg and Wes work together to escape, and Reg enters the house alone to confront his brother.

 Reg overhears Lindsay tell Nancy that Reg has moved away, perhaps permanently.
 As Reg gathers his courage, Lindsay and Nancy begin to have sex.
 Severely disturbed, Reg decides instead to stealthily steal Lindsay's keys.
 As he is about to take them, Wes stumbles into the house, looking for his missing hand.
 In a fit of rage, Lindsay kills Wes and Nancy, and Reg flees with the keys.
 James and Sophie panic when they hear the gunshots, but Sophie decides to return to the farm when she hears Reg call out to her; James angrily breaks up with Sophie as she leaves.
 After a brief struggle, Lindsay overpowers and ties up Reg.
 As Lindsay prepares Reg for grinding, Sophie returns and distracts Lindsay.
 Reg is able to pull him in to the grinder, killing him; afterward, Sophie and Reg share a momentary attraction.
-In a post credits scene, James hysterically runs onto the road and is killed by a reckless driver.
+In a post credits scene, James hysterically runs onto the road and is struck and killed by the truck of frustrated "Morgans Organic" customer "Charlie Wick & Sons", the potato farmer, determined to get his fertilizer that he's been denied over the course of the movie.